hangxiaotian/CEEF/README.md

 ## Joint Contrast Enhancement and Exposure Fusion for Real-World Image Dehazing

-# CEEF
-This package contains the MATLAB code which is associated with the following paper:

-Xiaoning Liu, Hui Li*, Ce Zhu "Joint Contrast Enhancement and Exposure Fusion for Real-World Image Dehazing".
+Xiaoning Liu, Hui Li*, Ce Zhu

 This manuscript submitted to IEEE Transactions on Multimedia, Dec.
 2020

 Note that: When removing the synthetic fog image, the parameters of gamma correction are selected as $\gamma = 1, 2, 3$